myleshumphrey/risklo/desktop-app/USER_GUIDE.md

 - Email sent only to your RiskLo account email
 - The app only reads files from `C:\RiskLoExports\`
 - No other files or folders are accessed

+### What RiskLoWatcher does NOT do
+- It does not place trades or connect to your broker
+- It does not control NinjaTrader
+- It does not scan your computer
+- It does not collect passwords or Google credentials